ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 ## Qualification

 Qualification is a process where beatmaps that receive enough nominations are moved to the [Qualified](/wiki/Beatmap/Category#qualified) beatmap category.
-Beatmaps with only one primary [game mode](/wiki/Game_mode) among all [difficulties](/wiki/Beatmap#difficulty) only need two nominations, while hybrid sets[^hybrid-sets] need two nominations for the main game mode[^main-game-mode] and one for each subsidiary one.
+Beatmaps with only one primary [game mode](/wiki/Game_mode) among all [difficulties](/wiki/Beatmap#difficulty) only need two nominations, while hybrid sets[^hybrid-sets] need two nominations for the **main game mode** (talked about below) and one for each subsidiary one.

 Qualified beatmaps receive wider exposure to the osu! community as a final **quality assurance** step before becoming permanently [Ranked](/wiki/Beatmap/Category#ranked).
 This is the most common stage for beatmaps to receive wide support, feedback, and undergo improvements if issues are found.
 During this period: